tianhanl0/sql_tableau-project/README.md

 ### Tableau part

-· Linked tables/views in MySQL Workbench with Tableau Desktop, adjusted visual chart by the types of variables in each tables/views
+· linked tables/views in MySQL Workbench with Tableau Desktop, adjusted visual chart by the types of variables in each tables/views

 · used text table to get a sense of total cases, total deaths and total death percentage worldwide